ghurault/latex-templates/README.md

 # LaTeX templates

-Style files for LaTeX documents.
+Style and examples TeX files for LaTeX documents.

 - My presentation style is based on the [Metropolis theme](https://github.com/matze/mtheme).
 - My poster style is based on the [Gemini theme](https://github.com/anishathalye/gemini).